Insights from Generative Modeling for Neural Video Compression: Experiments

-We trained our models on Vimeo-90k and compare them with the published results of baseline models listed in Table \ref{tab:table-model}.
-Figure \ref{fig:uvg-rd} compares our proposed models (\textbf{STAT-SSF} and \textbf{STAT-SSF-SP}) with classical codec HEVC and baseline neural codecs on the UVG test dataset.
-As can be seen from the rate-distortion results, our \textbf{STAT-SSF-SP} model is uniformly better than previously known neural codecs represented by SSF \cite{agustsson2020scale} and DVC \cite{lu2019dvc} across the entire BPP spectrum and even outperforms HEVC(YUV) (using YUV420 video input and evaluating on RGB444), at bitrates $\geq 0.07$ BPP.
+\C{First, we examine the performance of our proposed approach without introducing temporal conditioning in the prior. } Figure \ref{fig:uvg-rd} compares our proposed models (\textbf{STAT-SSF} and \textbf{STAT-SSF-SP}) with classical codec HEVC and baseline neural codecs on the UVG test dataset.
+As can be seen from the rate-distortion results, our \textbf{STAT-SSF-SP} model is uniformly better than previously known neural codecs represented by SSF \cite{agustsson2020scale} and DVC \cite{lu2019dvc}. \textbf{STAT-SSF-SP} even outperforms HEVC(YUV) (using YUV420 video input and evaluating on RGB444, the setting is available in the Supplementary Material) at bitrates $\geq 0.07$ BPP.
 As expected, our proposed \textbf{STAT} model improves over \textbf{TAT} \cite{yang2020autoregressive}, with the latter lacking stochasticity in the autoregressive transform compared to our proposed STAT and its variants.

 Figure \ref{fig:uvg-rd} shows that the performance ranking on MCL\_JCV is similar to that on UVG, despite MCL\_JCV having more diverse and challenging (e.g., animated) content.
 We provide qualitative results in Figure \ref{fig:qulitative-scale} and \ref{fig:qualitative-reconstructions}, offering insight into the behavior of the proposed scaling transform and structured prior, as well as visual qualities of different methods.